WolvHaven/wolvhaven.net/src/content/news/townhall-2024-01.md

 **The major points and findings from this town house are:**
 - There is little-to-no objection for the shift to creative; including the scrapping of survival entirely from the server
+- Expedited implementation of ImageFrame, as well as LiftsReloaded plugin
 - The server will explore methods of promotion, but also implores the community to help by creating and posting content from the server
 - Further refined definition of the Architect and Engineer Ranks
+- PR and Citizen will be merged, existing members without build access in Gardellia & Calidia (i.e. did not convert since 2021) will be demoted to Visitor

 ## Part 1: WolvHaven's Transition to a Creative Server